More choices and stable premiums for 'Obamacare' next year

 Experts say yet another factor is that insurers that have stuck with the program have learned over time how to operate profitably.

+Although the program is stable, enrollment has been slowly eroding since Trump took office, from 12.2 million in 2017 to 11.4 million this year.
+The slippage has come mainly in the HealthCare.gov states, where the federal government runs sign-up season.
+Slashing the ad budget was one of the Trump administration's early actions.

+The nonpartisan Government Accountability Office has recommended that the administration follow standard federal practices by setting sign-up goals and actively managing the program to meet enrollment targets.
+Seema Verma, head of the Centers for Medicare and Medicaid Services said the administration doesn't believe such targets are needed and instead her agency has focused on keeping the HealthCare.gov website running smoothly and improving the enrollment experience for customers.

-The Trump administration also disclosed that it had made some "minor" changes in how it reports data about the program.
+Verma also disclosed that the administration has made some "minor" changes in how it reports data about the program.
 While those tweaks appear to be in the weeds, they're likely to get close attention from Democrats who accuse Trump of "sabotage" of the health law.

 Sign-up season starts Nov.
 1 in most states and runs through Dec.
 15. States that run their own open enrollment may have different dates.